GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 #### Update Gluu Schema Files

-  For the OpenLDAP to be able to accomodate new attributes attributes added to some entries in 3.1.2, its schema files needs to be updated.
+  For the OpenLDAP to be able to accomodate new attributes added to some entries in 3.1.3, its schema files need to be updated.
 The recent schema files can be found [here](https://github.com/GluuFederation/community-edition-setup/tree/master/schema).
 Following the next step will upgrade the schema:

 11. Navigate to `/opt/gluu/schema/openldap` directory

     `# cd /opt/gluu/schema/openldap/`

-12. Stop LDAP service.
+12. Stop LDAP service

     `# service solserver stop`

-13. Take a back up of the current schema files, which will be `gluu.schema`.
+13. Make a backup of the current schema files, which will be `gluu.schema`

     `# mv gluu.schema gluu.schema.old`

-12. Download the Schema files to `/opt/gluu/schema/openldap`
+12. Download the schema files to `/opt/gluu/schema/openldap`

-    `# wget https://raw.githubusercontent.com/GluuFederation/community-edition-setup/version_3.1.2/static/openldap/gluu.schema -O gluu.schema`
+    `# wget https://raw.githubusercontent.com/GluuFederation/community-edition-setup/version_3.1.3/static/openldap/gluu.schema -O gluu.schema`

-13. Start LDAP service.
+13. Start LDAP service

     `# service solserver start`

 !!!
 Warning
-    If schema of your old instance was customized, in particular due to addition of custom attributes and/or object classes, you'll need to resort to manual migration of your changes (if any) to the just acquired newest `gluu.schema` file.
+    If the schema of your old instance was customized, such as through the addition of custom attributes and/or object classes, you'll need to resort to manual migration of your changes (if any) to the newest `gluu.schema` file.

 !!!
 Note
-    Above procedure can be utilized to update other components of Gluu CE server 3.1.2, mentioned below.
+    The above procedure can be utilized to update other components of Gluu CE server 3.1.3, mentioned below.

 ### Latest .war files